 If you were to withdraw cash from an ATM using a credit card you’ll ordinarily be charged a large fee by your credit card company for the privilege.

-As the Curve Card is a Mastercard Debit Card and the way things work behind the scenes, your cash withdrawals will appear as an online transaction on your credit card statement.
+As the Curve card is a Mastercard debit card, and with the way things work behind the scenes, your cash withdrawals will appear as an online transaction on your credit card statement.

 6. Ability to Change Payments

-The ‘Go Back in Time’ feature allows users to move payments from one credit card to another within a 14 day period of the expense being incurred.
-This could be great if you’d forgot to put say your British Airways flights on your BA American Express where you’d benefit for the double points promotion…
+The ‘Go Back in Time’ feature allows users to move payments from one credit card to another within a 14-day period of the expense being incurred.
+This could be great if you’d forgot to put say your British Airways flights on your BA American Express where you’d benefit from the double points promotion…

 7. Declutter your Wallet

 As I mentioned before, the average UK resident has 3.6 cards within their wallets/purse.
 Whilst this is nothing in comparison to the average for US citizens, who have 7.5 cards per person, it is still a considerable amount to carry around.
 In a society keen to reduce plastic waste, perhaps having just one card with numerous providers preloaded could be an incredible option…